 - Student-centered: This strategy focuses on the capability of the learner.
 Instead of spoon-feeding, teachers develop the learner’s curiosity and creativeness.
 Teachers just facilitate and guide the learner’s path.
 In other words, it’s the student who’s leading the flow of the class.

 After classes, teachers usually gather around and discuss learners' growth.
 Even after class hours, they still evaluate the best methods to incorporate inside the room and discuss how to become a support system for the learners.
-Usually, there are still paper works and checkings to be done after school hours, like class records and school forms to be submitted to the department.
+Usually, there is still paperwork to be done after school hours, like class records and school forms to be submitted to the department.

 Even after returning home, work still continues.
 They prepare new methods again for tomorrow's class.

-You see, their time card says they work for eight hours.
+You see, their timecard says they work for eight hours.
 However, reality says that many spend almost 24 hours perfecting their job.
-Though it's not the same case for all teachers, as some are particularly exceptional at managing their time and plannings.
+Though it's not the same case for all teachers, as some are particularly exceptional at managing their time and lesson plans.

-A day for a teacher is truly hectic, yet fulfilling duty in the end.
+A day for a teacher is truly hectic, yet it is a fulfilling duty in the end.
 To see the learners motivated and enthusiastic to live out their dreams is the greatest reward a teacher can receive.

 All salutes to the teachers.